Skip to content

 Access to HE student working with her laptop

-“I decided to study an Access course when I realised that the traditional Sixth Form route was not for me.
+“I decided to study an Access to HE course when I realised that the traditional Sixth Form route was not for me.

 “I still wanted to go to University, and the lecturers here have been so supportive in helping me work towards studying Psychology.”